CONTROLLINO-PLC/controllino_micro_embedded_web/README.md

-# Embbeded web app to test Controllino Micro main features
+# Embbeded web to test Controllino Micro features

 The project tries provide a easy to set tool to test the main features of the Controllino Micro board also serving as a template to develop other web embedded apps.